OCR-D/ocrd-website/site/en/setup.md

 source ~/venv/bin/activate
 ```

-Let's segment the images in file group `OCR-D-IMG` into regions (creating a
+Let's segment the images in file group `OCR-D-IMG` from the [zip file we just downloaded](#testing-the-installation) into regions (creating a
 first [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) file group
 `OCR-D-SEG-BLOCK`):